A research and consultancy organization

 Activity 4: Roadmap for roll-out of URBCON concept

 PhD framework creating a critical mass of experts skilled in innovative alkali-activated material (AAM)

-The aim of DuRSAAM is to strengthen the European research area on eco-efficient construction materials and the increased competitiveness of Europe’s construction sector, in applying concrete technoology based on alkali-activated materials (AAM) for a more sustainable build environment.
+The aim of DuRSAAM is to strengthen the European research area on eco-efficient construction materials and the increased competitiveness of Europe’s construction sector, in applying concrete technology based on alkali-activated materials (AAM) for a more sustainable built environment.